donbright/piliko/README.md

 ======

-Piliko is a very, very, very basic implementation of some formulas from Rational Trigonmetry in the Python computer language.
+Piliko is a very, very, very basic implementation of some formulas from Rational Trigonmetry in a computer language.

 This package is not affiliated with, nor endorsed in any way by Norman J Wildberger, who created Rational Trigonometry.
 For more info, check these